psycoder01/Neovim-Config/README.md

-# Neovim-Config
+# NeoVIM Configuration

-Neovim configs in lua for better experience and productivity
+Custom configs based on NvChad.
+Do check the https://github.com/NvChad/nvcommunity